 The Company and the APL Group vendors determined the net working capital to be approximately \$3.87 million at the acquisition date.
-Accordingly, the cash consideration balance of \$11.1 million set out above, includes approximately \$870,000 of the holdback funds, and the remaining \$130,000 in trust was due to be returned to the Company as at October 31, 2022.
-The amount was received by the Company subsequent to the balance sheet date.
+Accordingly, the cash consideration balance of \$11.1 million set out above, includes approximately \$870,000 of the holdback funds, and the remaining \$130,000 in trust was returned to the Company.